 Mum had to go to hospital a little while ago.
 She did something a bit silly, my Aunty says.
 They won’t tell me what though.
 At first I didn’t think she’d come back, but she did.
 She can’t work though, so Dad works all the time.
 He’s a shift worker so he works weird hours.
 And when he’s asleep, he’s asleep.
 If you wake him up, you’re dead.
 I’m serious.
 It’s like he forgets that you’re his kid and he’s supposed to love you.
-I think what happens is, ‘cause he’s so tired he doesn’t see me properly and I look like this nasty, evil little demon-child that’s woken him up just for the fun of it.
-And to him, the scared look on my face actually looks like joy, or… or amusement.
+I think what happens is, because he’s so tired he doesn’t see me properly and I look like this evil demon-child that’s woken him up just for the fun of it.
 And that’s why he does what he does.
 It makes sense if you think about it like that.

-I got up to go to mum and dad’s room one night because I was too scared to go to sleep in my room.
-Mum must’ve heard me coming, ‘cause she wasn’t in bed, she was standing in the doorway.
+I got up to go to Mum and Dad’s room one night because I was too scared to go to sleep in my room.
+Mum must’ve heard me coming, because she wasn’t in bed, she was standing in the doorway.
 She yelled at me – well, she didn’t exactly yell – but I could tell that was what she wanted to do.
 She hissed through her teeth.
-She asked me what the hell I thought I was doing and said that I was just being stupid.
-Then she said that there was nothing outside my room and that I was lucky I hadn’t woken him up.
+She asked me what the hell I thought I was doing and said I was just being stupid.
+Then she said there was nothing outside my room and I was lucky I hadn’t woken him up.
 If I ever woke him up for something so ridiculous I’d regret it.
 She’s scary when she gets angry.

 I lived in fear of that shadow being there.
 Every time it came, it would be in a different place – so I knew it wasn’t just a tree or something.
 And if it was there, I couldn’t sleep.
 I’d just stare at it in case it made a move.
 I always would end up falling asleep though, and it never came in.
-That was what started me thinking, actually.
-It had a perfect opportunity to attack, but it never did.
-And it didn’t come every night either – it came in patterns.
+That was what started me thinking.
+It could attack, but it never did.
+And it didn’t come every night either.